Qafoo/review/README.rst

 **Warning:** This throws away all current results and user annotations.
 You might want to backup the database and the ``results/`` folder.

 Wait until the command has finished and watch the results in the Web UI.
+It is fairly common that some of the used tools cause errors for strange source code.
+Fix them. :)

 Disclaimer
 ==========